Printable Syllabus

 Attendance Policy: (return to top of page)

 Attendance is mandatory.
 It is your responsibility to attend ALL class meetings.
 Attendance will be recorded using attendance cards.
 These cards will be handed out the first day of class and used for the remainder of the semester.
 The cards must be picked up at the start of class and initialed to indicate your presence.
 The cards will be returned to the instructor at the end of the class session.
 In addition the attendance cards will also include space for extra credit questions.
-Points from the extra credit questions will be added to the student’s grade at the end of the semester.
 Class will start on time and last the entire time.
 It is expected that you are present at the start of class and attend the entire period.
 If you are unable to attend lecture or lab, it is your responsibility to obtain the lecture and lab material from a classmate.
 It is also helpful to let the instructor know if you will not be able to attend lab so that adjustments can be made if necessary.
 Please do not schedule appointments during scheduled class time or plan on leaving early.
 Due to the difficulty in setting-up lab exercises, they CAN NOT be made up.
 It is the student’s responsibility to obtain the material which is missed and understand the concepts which were presented.
 Failure to attend the equivalent of 10% of the course (4 lecture and/or lab classes) are subject to being dropped from the course.

 Withdrawing :(WVC Catalogue page 179, 182)

-If you decide to withdraw from the course it is up to you to fill out the appropriate paperwork and inform the instructor.
+If you decide to withdraw from the course it is up to you to officially and inform the instructor.
 Do not assume that if you stop coming to class that you will automatically be dropped.
 Students which stop coming to class but do not officially drop from the course may end up with a failing grade. (ie it is your responsibility to withdraw from the course).

 Note: Students are expected to attend all sessions of each class.
 Instructors may drop students from the class if they fail to attend the first class meeting, or when accumulated unexcused hours of absences exceed ten percent of the total number of hours the class meets during the semester.
 Moreover, an instructor may drop from the class any student who fails to attend at least one class session during the first three weeks of instruction.